lubnaumbc/lubna_data606/proposal.md

 •	Chicago is one of the largest cities in the USA and has the highest crime rate increasing every year in every category of crime.

-•	The purpose of using the ML technique is to find the safest places for new people who want to move to Chicago.
+•	The purpose of using the ML technique is to help the city of chicago police department to tackle eith the problem of preventing crime.
 ## Questions I would like to address:

 •	I would like to predict the likelihood of an arrest occurring in the city of Chicago.